sara-nl/dsdocs/HPCcourse-UvA-20160131/Archive_CLI/HPC-Archiving-exercises.md

 Each part has several excercises and will take approximately 10 minutes each.
 For those who are faster, several extra bonus exercises are provided which will educate more advanced usage of the tools.

 Most exercises provide hints and additional questions to answer for yourself.
+Please read these carefully so you understand what you are doing!

 Every exercise's files are located in separate directories, e.g. the files of Exercise 1 are stored in folder `~/tar/exercise-1`, while the files of Exercise 4 are stored in `~/dmftar/exercise-4`.
 Make sure to go to these folders before starting the respective exercises.
+All files on the archive service are stored in your home folder (i.e. `/archive/<username>`).

 #### General command syntax